 Over half of what ends up in the trash at Stanford isn’t actually trash, according to Stanford's detailed waste characterization study.
 Learn how to properly sort your waste, recyclables, and compostables to help Stanford maximize its diversion rate.
 Earn a Be Well berry and points toward your $75 reward in My Cardinal Green when you attend a group training!
-You can also schedule a tour of the Stanford Recycling Center to learn how recyclables from the campus are processed and sent to manufacturers as raw material.
-Contact PSSI to schedule a tour or training.
+Contact Office of Sustainability to set up a training.